BackendExpert/nodejs-npm-return/README.md

 ## License

-This package is licensed under the .
+This package is licensed under the [MIT License](https://github.com/BackendExpert/nodejs-npm-return/blob/master/LICENSE)

+## Contributing

+1. Fork the repository.
+2. Create a new branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request.